bookofproofs/bookofproofs.github.io/_sources/history/16th-century/viete.md

 * He deduces that the work of Viète is not based on that of Sharaf al-Din al-Tusi.
 * Viète also wrote books on trigonometry and geometry such as Supplementum geometriae (1593).
 * In 1593 Viète published a second book, which in many ways was motivated by his lecture course at Tours in the previous year (which we mentioned above), examining various problems such as doubling the cube, trisecting an angle and the construction the tangent at any point on an Archimedian spiral.
-* Finally we should mention that Viète is often called "the father of algebra".
 * On the other hand it is unfair to Viète since his contributions were of much wider mathematical importance.
 * It would also be interesting to know how much Viète's ideas were influenced by those of Harriot.
 * it appears that Harriot's system of analytics or algebra was based on that of his friend and correspondent François Viète as Viète's was avowedly based on that of the ancients.